Venezuela entry requirements for Oman passport holders

 Frequently asked questions

-Venezuela does not require yellow fever vaccination for entry, but it is recommended if you're travelling from a country with yellow fever.
-Check with your doctor.
+Venezuela does not require a yellow fever certificate for entry, but it's recommended if you're visiting areas with risk of transmission.
+Check with your doctor before travel.

 Official sources